Loading...

 • Place a heating pad on the stomach, back, or side to ease pain.

-• Consume painkillers like paracetamol to relieve severe pain from kidney infection.
+• Consume painkillers like paracetamol to relieve severe pain from a kidney infection.
 Consider taking pain relievers like acetaminophen (Tylenol), which is the best option for fever or discomfort.

 Complications and Risks